O'Day 222: Design

-Operational history
+Reception

 In a 2010 review Steve Henkel wrote, "The 21- and 22-foot size range is a good length of boat for newish sailors starting out or those moving up from a beach boat or small daysailer.
 The O'Day 222 ... is a follow-on to the popular O'Day 22 ...
 The 222 has a deeper board-up draft, but also a deeper board-down draft, which improves upwind performance.
 Best features: The O'Day 222's size and modest sailplan and masthead rig make her relatively simple to sail.
 Worst features: Her Space Index is lowest of the comp group, as is her headroom.
 Beware, big and tall people.
 Her outboard is mounted on her transom, a long way from the helmsman’s control.
 The mainsheet, led aft to the transom, can become entangled with the outboard under certain conditions; some owners have installed a traveler in the forward end of the cockpit to eliminate this problem.
 The O'Day 222's rudder was made in a sandwich of two fiberglass skins with foam in between.
 Owners report their rudders are easily broken (e.g., carried away for the same reason as the O'Day 22's rudder).
 Chainplates also seem to be a weak point, and bear frequent inspection."